AsulaAman/cs50-solutions/project/README.md

 Built with Python and Flask combined with SQLALCHEMY and SQLite for data management as well as HTML/CSS for the frontend, this webapp emphasises usability, clean design and basic data privacy.

 File Structure
 The project is organised using a modular structure to promote readability and ongoing code upkeep.
 The main application logic resides in app.py, which defines routes, models and form handling.
 The init_db.py file is a separate script created to initialise the database and seed default categories - ensuring that the setup logic is separate from the core app.
 The HTML templates are stored in the templates/ directory and follow a consistent layout structure with layout.html as the base template, maintaining DRY principles.
 JavaScript and style logic are in the static/folder, separating presentation from logic, and the requirements.txt file contains all the dependencies for an easy environment setup.
-I debated using custom categories, but chose predefined ones in order to keep the UX clean and validation simpler.
+I debated using custom categories, but chose predefined ones to keep the UX clean and validation simpler.

 ✅ Features
 1. User Authentication